-Adam has mastered several Grammy Award winning recordings (39 to date!), many #1 singles and albums, and has over 100 Gold, Platinum or Multi-Platinum projects to his credit to date.
+Adam has mastered several Grammy Award winning recordings (39 to date!), many #1 singles and albums, and has well over 100 Gold, Platinum or Multi-Platinum projects to his credit to date.

 Many of the recording industry’s best producers, engineers, and artists rely on Adam’s ears and expertise to fully realize their artistic vision.

 In 2006 Adam won his first Grammy Award in the category of Best Historical Album for his mastering work on the Jelly Roll Morton boxset “The Complete Library Of Congress Recordings By Alan Lomax”.

 In 2007 Adam won 2 Latin Grammy Awards in the categories of Best Engineered Album and Album Del Ano (Album of the Year) for his mastering work on the Juan Luis Guerra album “La Llave De Mi Corazon”.